Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 Build and evaluate a linear regression model using features bedrooms, bathrooms,sqft_living,grade, condition,sqft_lot,floors, waterfront,yr_built.
 Provide stakeholders with a predictive tool for estimating housing prices and supporting strategic decision-making in urban development.

-## Column Names and descriptions for Kings County Data Set
+## Column Names and Descriptions for Kings County Data Set
 id - unique identifier for the house

 date - date the house was sold